materiaraiding/materiaraiding-old/_ultimate/fru.md

 {% include raidplan.html iframe="true" title="P2 - Light Rampant - AB1234 Strat" link="https://raidplan.io/plan/zUEBkOqVo0p5FZW-" %}
 {% include raidplan.html iframe="true" title="AB1234 Bonus Examples" link="https://raidplan.io/plan/_lzxCSo-2uza1IJa" %}

-Shiva will go untargetable, and the party should line up as seen in the image below, with DPS south and Supports north.
+Shiva will go untargetable.
 Shortly after the cast finishes, 6 players will be tethered together with 2 of them having large white orbs above their heads, signifying they are being targeted for a light party stack later.

 These tethers will explode if the distance between two players is too short, so they must be stretched to an adequate distance (close to 80-90% of the arena length) to satisfy the mechanic.